 Home Buying Tips from the Experts

-Hiring a real estate agent is one of the most important decisions you will make.
+Hiring a real estate agent is one of the most important decisions you’ll make.
 You want someone with years of experience and a positive reputation in the community.
-Because the agent you select helps with finding you a house, negotiating the price, and working through closing, it is essential that you go with someone that you trust to have your best interest at heart.
+Since the agent you select helps with finding you a house, negotiating the price and working through closing, it’s essential that you go with someone that you trust to have your best interest at heart.

 Instead of looking for a loan after you find your dream home, meet with a respected lender first.
 Then, you can become either preapproved or prequalified.

 With prequalification, a lender determines you would qualify for a mortgage loan if you went through the complete application process.

 In comparison, preapproval means the lender completes the application and all the required documentation, approving you for a loan before you shop for a house.